 A borrower is generally eligible for a Second Draw PPP Loan if the borrower:

 - Previously received a First Draw PPP Loan and will or has used the full amount only for authorized uses;

 - Has no more than 300 employees; and

 - Can demonstrate at least a 25% reduction in gross receipts between comparable quarters in 2019 and 2020.

 The official press release with instructions from the SBA Office of Disaster Assistance is here and you can visit https://www.sba.gov/coronavirusrelief for more information.

 How to apply:

-- Applicants may also call SBA’s Customer Service Center at (800) 659-2955 or email firstname.lastname@example.org for more information on SBA disaster assistance.
+- Applicants may also call the U. S. SBA’s Customer Service Center at (800) 659-2955 or email firstname.lastname@example.org for more information on SBA disaster assistance.

 - Individuals who are deaf or hard of hearing may call (800) 877-8339.
 Completed applications should be mailed to U.S. Small Business Administration, Processing and Disbursement Center, 14925 Kingsport Road, Fort Worth, TX 76155

 - COVID-19 Community Resources: GA VOAD and GEMA/HS Community Recovery are working together to provide updated resources for nonprofit and faith-based organizations and the communities they serve.
 This is an evolving document that will continue to be updated.
-If you have additional resources to be added please reach out to firstname.lastname@example.org and email@example.com.
+If you have additional resources for consideration, email: email@example.com.